Huang2002200/PlantNet-and-PSegNet/README.md

   * file **000split test set and training set.py** is used to randomly divide the point clouds into a training set and a testing set.<br>
   * file **001data augmentation by FPS.py** is used to downsample and augment (default 10x) the testing set and the training set separately using FPS.<br>
   * file **002TXT2H5.py** is used to convert the txt files into h5 format packages.
 Both versions of PlantNet or PSegNet accept h5 files as input.<br>
-* floder [**3DEPS**] corresponds to use 3DEPS in the preprocessing session.<br>
+* folder [**3DEPS**] refers to using 3D Edge-Preserving Sampling (3DEPS) in the preprocessing session.<br>
-  * **000Batch differentiate and save point cloud edge and center points(c++).cpp** is used to separate plant point clouds into edge points and non-edge points (in batches), respectively.<br>
+  * file **000Batch differentiate and save point cloud edge and center points(c++).cpp** is used to separate original point clouds into point clouds containing only edge points and point clouds containing only non-edge points (in batches), respectively.<br>
-  * **001Merge edge and core points(4096+4096).py** is used to randomly sample 4096 points at the edge points and 4096 points at the center points,and merge the collected points into one point cloud file.<br>
+  * file **001Merge edge and core points(4096+4096).py** uses FPS to randomly sample 4096 points from the edge part and sample 4096 points from the non-edge part, and combine the two parts into a new point cloud with 4096+4096 points.<br>
-  * **002split test set and training set.py** is used to divide the pointclouds into a training set and a test set.<br>
+  * file **002split test set and training set.py** is used to divide the new point clouds into a training set and a testing set.<br>
-  * **003Proportionally merge into a new point cloud while expanding by a factor of 10.py** is used to sample 4096*(ratio) points at the edges and 4096*(1-radio) points at the center via vanilla FPS, which are then merged into a single point cloud.When merging, the FPS automatically carries out 10 times data augmentation.<br>
+  * file **003Proportionally merge into a new point cloud while expanding by a factor of 10.py** uses FPS to sample 4096*(ratio) points from the edge part and to sample 4096*(1-radio) points from the non-edge part, then merges the two parts into a new single point cloud with 4096 points.
+When merging, the FPS is automatically carried out 10 times to do 10x data augmentation.
+If you want to create more data, please change the factor "10" to a larger number.<br>
-  * **004TXT2H5.py** is used to add semantic labels to pointclouds as well as convert the files from txt format to h5 format.<br>
+  * file **004TXT2H5.py** is used to convert the files from txt format into h5 format for network input.<br>
 * floder [**VFPS**] corresponds to use VFPS in the preprocessing session.<br>
   * **000Voxel downsampling.py** is used to sample pointclouds via voxel sampling method.<br>
   * **001split test set and training set.py** is used to divide the pointclouds into a training set and a test set.<br>